yousefelassal/quote-cron/README.md

 > There is only one success - to be able to spend your life in your own way.

 > Minds, like bodies, will often fall into a pimpled, ill-conditioned state from mere excess of comfort.

+> Dreams come true.
+Without that possibility, nature would not incite us to have them.